islandoftex/arara/README.md

 ## Getting the latest and greatest arara

 `arara` is continuously built by the GitLab CI.
 For each and every commit, it is ensured that a green tick means `arara` passes the test suite and is ready to be tested.
 However, that is *not* meant you can use the executable artifacts of the builds *for productive use*.

 Development of `arara` takes place in the development branch.
 Feel free to be one of our testers and enjoy the latest features and bug fixes by building from there.

+If you encounter any bugs or issues when using the development branch, you are most welcome to get in touch with us and discuss potential solutions.
+We are also always watching out for developers who want to join us making `arara` even better.

 ## Get in touch